Records are distributed throughout much of Britain, but very local. There appears to have been a decline in recent years (Musgrove, 2023).

-One of three small species formerly included in the Rhogogaster picta group.
+One of three small species included in the Rhogogaster picta group.
 All three have bicolorous blue-green/black stigma.
-This species is likely parthenogenic without any males or males undistinguishable from other species.
+This species is either parthenogenic or males are indistinguishable from other species.
 The hind tibia are marked with black at the base and apex.
 Facial markings and saw teeth are diagnostic (see Benson).

 Size: 6 - 8.5mm

 Distribution: England, Scotland, Wales

 Flight period: May to July

 Plant associations: Cytisus scoparius (broom)

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London

 Chambers, V. H. 1950: The larvae of the Broom Sawflies Rhogogaster picta Klug and R. genistae Benson (Hym., Tenthredinidae). - The Entomologist's Monthly Magazine, Fourth Series, London 86(11): 117-120